Tag Archive for: Why LePort Schools

 infant-bathroom-huntington-beach

 Diapering is too often something done to a child at daycare, long after he’s capable of participating in the process.
 In contrast, at LePort we foster early toilet learning and independence.
-Our changing table is low to the ground, so the child can climb up on it.
+When possible, our changing table is low to the ground, so the child can climb up on it.
 As soon as a child is able to stand, we change his diaper standing up, in the bathroom area.
 Low benches help children learn to undress and dress.
 And we even begin actual toilet training in the infant room!

 infant-shelf-infant-montessori-daycare